Page views and traffic can be a MAJOR obsession for bloggers.

 I’m guessing that you already have yourself set up across several social media platforms – be it facebook, twitter, instagram, etc. Remember that only a tiny percentage of your followers on each of these platforms are actually see your content when you post.
 I think it’s like less than 5%?
 Those damn algorithms.

 So don’t stress about over-sharing your blog posts across social media.
 I promise that no one is going to complain of being bombarded by it, since they will very likely only see a small portion.

-This means you want to have a strategy in place for regularly sharing your blog posts (both new and older ones) across your social media platforms DAILY.
-For example, I usually share 2 blog posts every day on facebook.
+This means you want to have a strategy in place for regularly sharing your blog posts (both new and older ones) across your social media platforms often.
 I just recycle through my older content and keep mixing it up with other things, like favourite finds, sharing other bloggers’ posts, and promo’s for my etsy shop.

 5 // Share your Posts in Facebook Share Threads